Scarabol/rock-raiders-web/README.md

 # Rock Raiders Web

-Rock Raiders Web is an experiment aimed at recreating Rock Raiders PC game (1999) using browser based technologies.
+Rock Raiders Web (RRW) is a non-profit initiative dedicated to recreating the classic Rock Raiders PC game from 1999 using modern web technologies.

 **Enjoy!**